lnsayer/my-website/_posts/titanic_machine_learning_project.md

 <img src="/files/titanic_project/train_df_image.png" width="989" height="350">

 We've got 12 columns with 10 usable features.
+- PassengerId is an index
+- The Survived is 1 if they survived or 0 if they died
+- The PClass columnn shows the passenger class (1st, 2nd or 3rd)
+- The name column gives their full name and title
+- Sex is either male or female
+- Age in years
+- SibSp is number of siblings/spouses on the ship
+- Parch is number of parents/children on the ship
+- Ticket shows their ticket code
+- Fare in dollars
+- Cabin, with deck classification
+- Embarked gives their port of departure: S: Southampton, C: Cherbourg, Q: Queenstown

 Let's look at the data types and what we are missing: